 In general, the Chapter must:

-Adjust the current programming (Facet activities and the integration of those activities to elevate the umbrella program and to align the facet activities with the outcome of these meetings
+Adjust the current programming (Facet activities and the integration of those activities to elevate the umbrella program and to align the facet activities with the outcome of these meetings (strengthen current approach to expand participation in both the monthly virtual sessions and in person mental health forums.)

-Identify the students participating in the program when they begin their 2-year journey at HCC, as well as, identify feeder programs such as the HCPSS Apprenticeship Program to act a program feeder source
+Identify the students participating in the program when they begin their 2-year journey at HCC, as well as, identify feeder programs such as the HCPSS Apprenticeship Program to act a program feeder source (must overcome the challenges associated with identifying our target population post DEI) For example the HCC Black Student Union was just disbanded) HCC student participation is currently entirely voluntary.

-Have participation defined by 2- and 4-year cycles (2 years – duration of community college stary and 4 -year adding 2 years of apprenticeship and 2 years of community college), measure before and after
+Have participation defined by 2- and 4-year cycles (2 years – duration of community college stay and 4 -year adding 2 years of apprenticeship and 2 years of community college), measure before and after

 Show how this measurement is moving the needle in Howard County for improving the items in the needs assessment